St. Joseph DUI Defense

 The Stages of a DUI or DWI Case in St. Joseph Courts

 Your DUI or DWI case in St. Joseph will move through several major stages: arraignment, pre-trial motions, and potentially trial.
-At arraignment, charges are presented, and you will enter a plea.
-Pre-trial motions give your DUI defense attorney in St. Joseph the chance to challenge the validity of evidence, the legality of stops, and the admissibility of breath or blood test results.
+At arraignment, charges are presented and you will enter a plea.
+Pre-trial motions give your dui defense attorney in St. Joseph the chance to challenge the validity of evidence, the legality of stops, and the admissibility of breath or blood test results.
 Local prosecutors and judges take these steps seriously, and any procedural misstep could prove decisive in your favor.

 What Are the DWI & DUI Laws in Missouri?

 Missouri law strictly prohibits driving under the influence (DUI) and driving while intoxicated (DWI), offenses that are rigorously enforced in St. Joseph and Buchanan County.
-Key legal thresholds in Missouri include:

 - Commercial drivers are held to a stricter BAC standard of .04% or more